 Example of turns learned in this class: Pal Medio, Caminamos, Un Tarro (men/women), Llevala Abajo/Exibe, Dile Que No, Dame Una, Dame dos, Enchufla, El Uno, Vacilala, Sombrero, Setenta, Adios con la Hermana, Dedo, Kentucky, Echevarria and more.

 Intermediate Cuban Salsa and Rueda with Alvaro Batista

-This class is for students who have a good grip on the beginner's Cuban Salsa basic steps and moves and are ready to step it up a notch.
-Please note that it iis highly recommended that you know the following moves before you take this class: Basic steps (front, side, back), Guapea, Enchufla, Dile Que No (cross body lead), Outside turns and Dame Una (Rueda move).
+This class is for students who have mastered the Cuban Salsa basics and have a good understanding of the basic turns of Rueda de Casino .
+Please note that it is highly recommended that you take the Beginning Rueda class if you have never done Rueda de Casino before.
 If you have any questions about the curriculum/class you can email Alvaro at email@example.com.
 The intermediate class does not have a set curriculum as there are too many moves under this category.
 The first and second Mondays of the month we start with the easier intermediate moves and they get more challenging on the third and fourth weeks.
 New turns are introduced each month.
-The class ends with dancing in a Rueda.
-Sometimes referred to as Rueda de Casino, this is a particular type of Cuban Salsa where the couples dance in a circle.
-It was developed in Havana, Cuba in the 1960s by the famous group Guaracheros de Regla.
-Everyone dancing in a Rueda will do the same moves in response to the caller's commands, switching partners frequently.
-Prerequisite: A solid foundation in Cuban Salsa.

 Bhangra and Bollywood (All Levels)